We understand that when a loved one passes away, on top of the overwhelming emotions faced, there can also be a lot to do.

 Contacting other organisations

-As well as telling friends and family of the death, there will be several organisations that you will need to inform such as other banks, utility companies, and life insurance providers.
+As well as telling friends and family of the death, there will be several organisations you will need to inform such as other banks, utility companies, and life insurance providers.

 The Government’s 'Tell Us Once' is a service that lets you report a death to most government organisations in one go.
 When you register the death, the registrar will either complete the Tell us Once service with you or give you a unique reference number to use the service yourself by phone or online.